PomVom/k8s-device-plugin/README.md

-# Fork of NVIDIA device plugin for Kubernetes with support for infinite fake GPUs
+# Fork of the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) with support for shared GPUs by declaring GPUs multiple times

 ## Table of Contents